 Tap Profile Picture

-Now, select Account, followed by Apps and Sessions.
+- Now, select Security and account access, followed by Apps and sessions.

-But you’ll also see an entire list of currently active sessions.
-You can click on each of them and see the date, time, and location of the initial login, as well as which device was used for access.
+However, you’ll also see an entire list of currently active sessions.
+You can click on each of them and see the date, time, and location of the initial login as well as which device was used for access.